 Studio Negri’s Conservation Report confirms that the Dun Laoghaire property

 “appears structurally sound with no evidence of major significant movement of structural members”

 “overall is in fair condition.”

-However, it cites that the property needs various levels of repairs and maintenance works to be carried out along with upgrading/ improvement works, in particular the electrical and mechanical system, specialised internal wall insulation along with the restoration and upgrading of windows.
+However, it cites that the property needs various levels of repairs and maintenance works to be carried out along with upgrading/ improvement works, in particular, the electrical and mechanical system, specialised internal wall insulation along with the restoration and upgrading of windows.

 Conservation Architecture: the Changes and Challenges for ‘Marine House’

-In order to change the use of the property, the owners are seeking to demolish the existing three-storey rear return and remove the fire-related signs and works implemented during its office conversion.
-A new three-storey return will be constructed and the rear windows are set to be upgraded with double-glazed good quality hardwood sash windows.
+In order to change the use of the property, the owners are seeking to demolish the existing three-story rear return and remove the fire-related signs and works implemented during its office conversion.
+A new three-story return will be constructed and the rear windows are set to be upgraded with double-glazed good quality hardwood sash windows.
 To bring this protected structure into the 21st century, specialised internal insulation will be used on external walls and solar panels will be installed to the rear of the main roof, linking to a new high-efficiency boiler.

 “The most challenging part of the project is how to respect the existing house as much as possible, while at the same time give it a new lease of life.”